uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

     - name: salt://ansible_playbooks/org_1/inventory-label/playbook-1.yaml
 ```

-The option 1 is refers to executing a playbook which is already stored and maintained in the Ansible controller.
-On the other hand, option 2 would work in an scenario where the maintenance of the Playbooks are done in Uyuni, so we need to make the Ansible controller to get the generated playbook by Uyuni from the Salt file roots.
+The option 1 is refers to executing a playbook which is already stored and maintained in the Ansible control node.
+On the other hand, option 2 would work in an scenario where the maintenance of the Playbooks are done in Uyuni, so we need to make the Ansible control node to get the generated playbook by Uyuni from the Salt file roots.

-Of course, in case the Ansible controller is a registered minion or even the Uyuni server, we would not necessary require to execute Salt SSH in order to apply a playbook, just a normal Salt job or runner execution
+Of course, in case the Ansible control node is a registered minion or even the Uyuni server, we would not necessary require to execute Salt SSH in order to apply a playbook, just a normal Salt job or runner execution

-The SSH credentials to use in both cases to reach the Ansible controller would be the same that "ansible-gatherer" is using.
+The SSH credentials to use in both cases to reach the Ansible control node would be the same that "ansible-gatherer" is using.

 ### Execute Salt commands & states to Ansible systems
 The "ansiblegate" module of Salt also allows "salt-ssh" to reuse an Ansible inventory to reach those systems that are being managed by Ansible and execute Salt commands on it.